ismayc/soc301_s2017/content/problem-sets.md

 - Check your email for a link to your Google Drive folder containing the needed files
 - Complete the `ps9.Rmd` file with an updated `ggplot2` plot and creation of a `dplyr` summarization
   - You'll need to copy over relevant chunks from the group `.Rmd` file to reproduce and add to their analysis
-- Also provide a summary of the vignette you've been assigned and a short discussion on how your plot better adds to the overall message of the vignette
+- Also provide a summary of the vignette you've been assigned and a short discussion on how your plot and summarization better adds to the overall message of the vignette
   - Focus on improving the social perspective of the vignette
 - You'll knit the `ps9.Rmd` file to create a `ps9.html` file that exists in your Google Drive folder.